aws-samples/amazon-devopsguru-brickwall-maker/README.md

 ## Amazon DevOps Guru Brickwall-Maker Docker Container

-This container can be used to simulate a memory leak within a docker container application to trigger an insight within Amazon DevOps Guru.
+This container can be used to simulate a memory leak within a docker container to trigger an insight within Amazon DevOps Guru.

+For instructions on how to set this up and building the container please refer to our [Generating DevOps Guru Proactive Insights for Amazon ECS](https://aws.amazon.com/blogs/devops/generate-devops-guru-proactive-insights-in-ecs-using-container-insights/) blog post.

 ## Security